LucyZachos/ITECA---Web-developement-e-Commerce-Website/README.md

 Overview

-Welcome to the Eduvos E-Commerce Project, a web development endeavor focused on creating an online platform for a fictional company specializing in self-defense keyrings for women, scrunchies, and budget binders.
+Welcome to my Eduvos E-Commerce Project, a web development endeavor focused on creating an online platform for a fictional company specializing in self-defense keyrings for women, scrunchies, and budget binders.
 This project was undertaken as part of Eduvos's web development curriculum.

 Demo
 [Click here to watch the demo](https://www.loom.com/share/c4b137383b2d4f6db53b0a70b76c3e41?sid=3f8517fd-9d5a-44a5-aa6a-497d200c08e0)